Configuring CloudFront to Cache Objects Based on Cookies

 For web distributions, you can choose whether you want CloudFront to forward cookies to your origin and to cache separate versions of your objects based on cookie values in viewer requests.

 For Real Time Messaging Protocol (RTMP) distributions, you cannot configure CloudFront to process cookies.
 When CloudFront requests an object from the origin server, it removes any cookies before forwarding the request to your origin.
 If your origin returns any cookies along with the object, CloudFront removes them before returning the object to the viewer.
 For RTMP distributions, CloudFront does not cache cookies in edge caches.

 Amazon S3 and some HTTP servers do not process cookies.
 Do not configure CloudFront cache behaviors to forward cookies to an origin that doesn't process cookies, or you'll adversely affect cacheability and, therefore, performance.
 For more information about cache behaviors, see Cache Behavior Settings.

 For HTTP and HTTPS web distributions, you can choose whether you want CloudFront to forward cookies to your origin.
 For RTMP distributions, you cannot configure CloudFront to process cookies.

-If your origin returns two objects and they differ only by the values in the
+in edge locations.
+If your origin returns two objects and they differ only by the values in

 country cookie that has a value of either